dcdelgado/dcdelgado_github_io/README.md

 - Optimized operational performance within the Pricing division and delivered real-time financial analytics reports.
 - Successfully led to the establishment of a separate data science division as a result of the project's success.

-### Quantum - Quantitative Developer
+### Quantitative Developer, Quantum Finance
+#### Jul 2015 - Feb 2016
-#### Developed a new alternative data product for clients in the banking, hedge fund, and institutional investor sectors.
+Developed a new alternative data product for clients in the banking, hedge fund, and institutional investor sectors.
 - Gathered comprehensive data on government and corporate bonds, including traded prices, reference rates, ratings, balance sheet information, and issuer/issuance characteristics data.
 - Created automated applications to streamline daily routines and ensure timely and cost-effective updates to databases.
 - Offered risk analytics metrics such as yields, duration, discount margins, DV01/CD01, historical volatility of sovereign curves, and volatility surfaces.